-The common PCEHR conformance requirements apply to the objects described in Table 5.
+The common PCEHR conformance requirements apply to the objects in Table 5.

-Object of conformance Examples/Description Clinical information system (CIS) A system that deals with the collection, storage, retrieval, communication, or use of health related data and information pertaining to subjects of care [AS5021].
+Object of conformance Description Clinical information system (CIS) A system that deals with the collection, storage, retrieval, communication, or use of health related data and information pertaining to subjects of care [AS5021].
 The system may comprise one or more applications or components.
-CSP system A software system operated by a Contracted Service Provider (CSP) that deals information and knowledge pertaining to subjects of care [AS5021].
+Contracted service provider (CSP) system A software system operated by a contracted service provider (CSP) that deals with information and knowledge pertaining to subjects of care [AS5021].
 The system may comprise one or more applications or components.
 A CSP system may perform some or all of the functions of a CIS.
 Registered consumer portal A third-party portal used by healthcare recipients to access information on the PCEHR system.
-Registered provider portal A third-party portal used by healthcare providers to access information on the PCEHR system.
+Note: Third-party refers to a software system developed independently of the national PCEHR system and intended to connect to the national PCEHR system.
+Registered provider portal A third-party portal used by healthcare providers to access information in the PCEHR system.
 Registered repository A third-party repository used to store clinical documents and other clinical data that connects to the PCEHR system.